AI-Hypercomputer/maxtext/README.md

 | 16x v5e-256 | 111                | 56.56%  | 123                | 62.26%  | 105                | 53.29%  | 100                 | 50.86%   |
 | 32x v5e-256 | 108                | 54.65%  | 119                | 60.40%  | 99                 | 50.18%  | 91                  | 46.25%   |

-More details on reproducing these results on v5e can be found in `v5e_high_performance.md`.
+More details on reproducing these results can be found in `MaxText/configs/README.md`.

 # Comparison to Alternatives